Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Foundation Models Should Embrace Non-Euclidean Geometries

 \textbf{Additional Structures.} In addition to hierarchical structure, data may exhibit other structural characteristics, such as cycles and loops.
-Foundation models built on Euclidean geometry struggle to represent such structures without significant distortion.
 Many real-world tasks, such as 3D shape analysis~\cite{esteves2017learning, esteves2019equaivariant}, medical imaging~\cite{bekkers2018roto, winkels20183d}, and physics-informed machine learning~\cite{liao2023equiformer, equiformer_v2, anderson2019cormorant, cohen2018spherical}, can benefit from encoding data geometry as inductive bias.
-Euclidean operations, such as the convolutional layers, encode only translation invariance~\cite{esteves2020swscnn}, resulting in performance limitations for these tasks.
+Euclidean operations, such as convolutional layers, encode only translation invariance~\cite{esteves2020swscnn}, resulting in performance limitations for these tasks.